coleenquadros/configuration/docs/cloud.redhat.com/production-support-plan.md

   - Elect a member of the team to be responsible for regular communication
   - Business Hours: Engineering manager over the responding engineer
   - Non-Business Hours: On-call engineer
-- Page the AppSRE primary on-call
-  - Give them notice that a production outage is being worked.
-They will be the AppSRE contact to escalate app-interface MRs
 - Immediately post a message to the Ansible Slack #cloudservices-outage channel indicating that we are aware of the incident
   - Set the channel topic to something like "Inventory is down, refer to XYZ for details"
   - Continually post updates in this channel every 30 minutes, when new information is available, or when the incident is resolved
 - Immediately send an email to the insights-platform@ and cloudservices-outage-list@ mailing lists
   - Continually send email updates every 60 minutes, when new information is available, or when the incident is resolved
+- If an immediate merge into app-interface is necessary, page the AppSRE primary on-call
+  -  Trigger the on-call AppSRE engineer by typing /pd trigger in the #sd-app-sre-oncall CoreOS Slack channel.
+Fill in the appropriate information as mentioned in this [blog post](https://mojo.redhat.com/groups/service-delivery/blog/2020/03/19/paging-appsre-oncall)

 - Resolve the incident

 - Notify the proper channels that the issue is resolved